 Have some fun trying new things, see what works and doesn’t work to make the best Scotch broth recipe for you!
+This recipe is a vegetarian Scotch broth but if you are looking to further the flavour you can always use some leftover lamb bones to create a nice Scotch broth stock.

 After cooking, I like to season with some salt, freshly ground black pepper and a garnish of chopped parsley for some added colour before serving with some warm crusty bread.